A Classification of Modular Functors via Factorization Homology: Preliminaries

 We denote by $E_2$ the \emph{little disk operad}, a topological operad whose space of $n$-ary operations is given by the space of embeddings of $n$ disks into one disk that are obtained as a combination of rescalings and translations.
 If additionally one allows rotations, one obtains the \emph{framed little disk operad} $\framed$.
 We refer to \cite[Section~5]{FresseI} for a textbook reference on the $E_2$-operad and additionally to \cite{salvatorewahl} for the framed case.
 Both $E_2$ and $\framed$ are aspherical, i.e.\ their homotopy groups $\pi_\ell$ for $\ell\ge 2$ are trivial.
 Hence, they can be seen as groupoid-valued operads.
 In fact, in arity $n$, the spaces $E_2(n)$ and $\framed (n)$ are equivalent to the classifying spaces of the pure braid group on $n$ strands and the framed pure braid group on $n$ strands, respectively.
 Since $\smc$, by virtue of being a $(2,1)$-category, is enriched over $\Grpd$, we can consider $E_2$-algebras and $\framed$-algebras in $\smc$.
 An algebra in $\smc$ over a $\Grpd$-valued operad $\cat{O}$ is an object $\cat{A}$ in $\smc$ together with maps $\cat{O}(n)\to\smc(\cat{A}^{\otimes n},\cat{A})$ that respect equivariance under the symmetric group actions and operadic composition up to coherent isomorphism; we will explain how to formally define cyclic and modular operadic algebras in Section~\ref{cyclicandmodularalgebras}.

 Factorization homology attaches to a given $\framed$-algebra $\cat{A}$ in $\smc$ and a surface $\Sigma$ an object $\int_\Sigma \cat{A} \in \smc$.
 This construction is functorial with respect to oriented embeddings.
 For us, `surface' means throughout compact oriented two-dimensional manifold with parametrized, possibly empty boundary.
+Here a parametrization of the boundary is the datum of an orientation-preserving diffeomorphism for an orientation on $\mathbb{S}^1$ fixed throughout.
 A priori, factorization homology with coefficients in a framed $E_2$-algebra can only be evaluated on an oriented two-dimensional manifold without boundary.
 For the extension to the case with boundary, it is understood throughout that we extend the framed $E_2$-algebra in a trivial way to a framed Swiss-Cheese algebra, see \cite[Remark~2.2]{bzbj} for this convention.

 Roughly speaking, factorization homology is defined on disks and their embeddings into each other using the $\framed$-structure of $\cat{A}$.
 Then one performs a homotopy left Kan extension along the inclusion of the symmetric monoidal category of disks into the symmetric monoidal category of all surfaces.
 This entails that $\int_\Sigma \cat{A}$ can be described as a homotopy colimit (or simply put, the `correct' $(2,1)$-categorical colimit)